hainesm6-learning/biopython_learning/docs/biopython_tutorial_notes.md

      - filename - string giving name of file to be indexed...
 ```

 - *The dictionary-like object returned by the SeqIO.index() function is technically an instance of the _IndexedSeqFileDict class.
 This class has a get_raw() method which can return an array of bytes.
-However, it doesn't seem clear what encoding is used by this function.*
+However, it doesn't seem clear what encoding is used by this function and therefore how bytes would be decoded.*
 - If you are working with an incredibly large files, **SeqIO.index_db** will store record information on disk in an SQLite3 database.

 ### 5.5 Writing Sequence Files